forge42dev/Remix-Forge/README.md

 Remix Forge - A VS Code extension for Remix.run applications that super charges your development with a ever-growing set of functionalities.

 ## Whats new?
+- Added ability to inject code snippets into your active editor via right-click
 - Added ability to initialize a project for shadcn/ui components in Remix
 - Added ability to generate all supported components by the shadcn/ui CLI
 - Added ability to initialize eslint and prettier in your Remix project